 Because of these shortcomings, CRISPR isn’t a great tool for clinical applications, in which, as Sourdive explains, “efficacy, safety, being very accurate, precision, but also having this notion of strong yields is very important.”

 In those areas, TALEN beats CRISPR.
 “I’m not even sure if we would even use CRISPR, because of the off-target cleavage,” he says.
 “We can design TALENs that have no visible off-targets,” in order to achieve the highest efficacy and efficiency.

 While CRISPR’s off-target effects have limited its applications to a research setting, hope that it will one day expand to therapeutics is not lost.
 “We think CRISPR will get there because there are so many people working on it, improving it, that it will happen — it’s just a matter of time,” says Sourdive.
 “And we think it will bring a lot, but it’s not there yet.”

 And, he notes, TALEN is a great reason to have faith: “We’ve done it with TALEN.
 You have a rugged technology and you improve it and you improve it again.”
 Eventually, after a lot of development, such a technology becomes the industry standard.

 Rodger Novak, Founder and CEO of CRISPR Therapeutics, certainly believes in CRISPR.
-At Refresh last May, he commented that he believes “there will always be applications [for TALEN]…but I think the future is CRISPR for sure.”
+He believes that “there will always be applications [for TALEN]…but I think the future is CRISPR for sure.”